conrad1451/conrad1451/README.md

 - 👋 Hi, I’m @conrad1451
 - 👀 I’m interested in software development.
-On the side of tech things, I like cooking, among other things.
+Outside of tech things, I like cooking, among other things.
 - 🌱 I’m currently learning NodeJS, ExpressJS and Flask
 - 💞️ I’m looking to collaborate on FrontEnd, BackEnd or FullStack projects using ReactJS and NodeJS/Flask.
 - 📫 How to reach me: